ropenscilabs/statistical-software/categories.md

     ## └── smooth.construct.so.smooth.spec.R
 ```

-And only 10 out of 29 packages even have tests, and most of those are
+And only 10 out of 29 packages even have tests.
-from the latter list of “mentioned” but not focal packages, and so are
-likely ones that are most established anyway.